-Hearty and Healthy Costa Rican Olla de Carne
+Comfort in a Bowl: Costa Rican Olla de Carne

-Costa Rican Olla de Carne is a healthy vegetable beef soup that combines beef short ribs, acorn squash, sweet potato, chayote, corn on the cob and of course Costa Rican spices.
+Costa Rican Olla de Carne is a healthy vegetable beef soup that combines beef short ribs, acorn squash, sweet potato, chayote, corn on the cob, and, of course, Costa Rican spices.
 Served with fresh white tortillas and Costa Rican white rice -there’s a reason this is the Costa Rican national dish!

 I remember returning to Costa Rica after a long absence- my husband and I had immigrated to the United States to get married and start our professional lives.